Kingvornex/json-converter/README.md

 ## Translation

-# See the [project TODO list](TODO.md) for the planned translation pipeline and future improvements.

 When no English name exists, the converter can automatically translate Chinese text into English.

 To reduce API usage: